Millennials - Who are they? How do we win them over to the faith?

 When I went to Bible University I learned a lot about Jesus and the Church because I had time to do so.
 He loves us each individually and He loves all Christians collectively, the Universal Church, who are His bride (Ephesians 5; Revelation 21).

 When you love Jesus and your heart gets entangled with His, you start to love what He loves.
 So despite any frustrations with the local church, a lack of general awareness, a lack of compassion in social justice, a lack of practical love for those struggling or who are different, or a lack of authentic community.
 I choose to go to a local church because we’re part of the Universal Church, whom Jesus loves.

 Let us check a few facts to understand the Millennial age group.
 According to a reliable polling firm Pew Research, the majority of Millennials were born after 1980, make them 28 and younger at the time of this writing.
 It is a generation making up the largest portion of the American workforce.
 While a majority do not hold the religious views of their parents, the ones that do are firmly dedicated to the Christian faith.

-Interestingly, they do not head up the largest group of head of households - that honor is withheld for the Baby Boomer and Generation X group - but do hold the dishonor of being the largest group living in poverty.
+Interestingly, they do not head up the largest group of heads of households - that honor is withheld for the Baby Boomer and Generation X group - but do hold the dishonor of being the largest group living in poverty.
 Let us take a look at the Millennial group as it relates to faith and the body of Christ.

 The Age Groups of Generations in the US